skip to main content

 Strata Managers, Building Managers or Body Corporates are responsible for:

-• Managing Kerbside clean-up services on behalf of residents.
+• Managing Bulky Waste Collections on behalf of residents.

-• Booking the service and advising residents of the date.
+• Booking the service and clearly advising residents of the date.

-• Ensuring that acceptable items are presented for collection in an orderly manner at the correct time.
+• Ensuring that acceptable items are presented for collection in an orderly manner.
 Items must not obstruct roads, footpaths or driveways.

 Illegal Dumping and littering are offences under the Protection of the Environment Operations Act 1997 and may attract fines.
 Strata Managers, Building Managers or Body Corporates are responsible for removing unlawful material from Council land.